kesireddyadarsh/mdpiAlgorithm/README.md

 ## Introduction
+In this code, we are implementing elite Multi Criteria Decision Making - Pareto Front for solving multi-objective optimization problem.

 ## Test Functions
 In this code the following test functions are used.
-Please refer (paper) for equations
+Please refer (paper) for the equations corresponding to the test function along with constraints and search domain in Appendix A.
 * Binh and Korn Function
 * Chancing and Haimes
 * Fonseca-Fleming